Independent Liberals (UK, 1931): New Parliament

 In the new Parliament, the group of Independent Liberal MPs rejected attempts to reunify all the Liberals (including the pro-tariff Liberal National Party) under a single party whip and consistently opposed the National Government.
-In the House of Commons Lloyd George sat on the opposition (i.e. Labour Party) Front Bench in the corner seat next to the gangway, rather than with the rest of the Independent Liberals.
-Lloyd George continued to occupy this seat until the end of his Commons career.
+In the House of Commons rather than sit with the rest of the Independent Liberals, Lloyd George sat on the opposition front bench in the corner seat next to the gangway, This was in contravention of the convention that this be occupied exclusively by the Official Opposition, which at this point was held by the Labour Party.
+Perhaps because Labour's dire lack of any MPs with ministerial experience, the former Prime Minister stayed on the Opposition Front Bench.
+Lloyd George continued to occupy this seat regardless until the end of his Commons career.
 He was elevated to the House of Lords as Earl Lloyd George of Dwyfor in early 1945 but died before taking his seat in the Upper House.

 The mainstream Liberal Party meanwhile experienced difficulties with its relations with the National Government, which was dominated by Conservatives who supported tariffs.
 On 22 January 1932 the Cabinet announced an "agreement to differ", suspending Cabinet collective responsibility so that the four members of the Cabinet who supported free trade (Liberals Herbert Samuel, Donald Maclean and Sir Archibald Sinclair together with Viscount Snowden who was nominally National Labour) should be "at liberty to express their views by speech and vote".
 When (in September 1932) the Cabinet endorsed the conclusion of the Ottawa Conference, favouring protective tariffs, all Liberal ministers together with Viscount Snowden resigned but the Liberals continued to support the National Government on all other policies.

 In February 1932, Harry Nathan the Liberal MP for Bethnal Green North East crossed the floor from the Liberal government benches to sit with the Lloyd George Liberal group, in opposition to the National government.
 He resigned the Liberal Whip in February 1933 to formally sit as an Independent Liberal but a year later joined the Labour Party.

 In the East Fife by-election of February 1933, the local Conservatives supported the Liberal National candidate.
 David Keir was nominated as an unofficial Liberal candidate in support of free trade and against the National Government; Keir lost his deposit.
 At a by-election in Ashford the following month, the official Liberal candidate Rev Roderick Kedward (who had defended and lost the same seat in 1931 as a Liberal National) declared that he was fighting as an Independent Liberal and would oppose the National Government if elected (which he was not).
 Various Liberal Party meetings and conferences during 1933 pressed the party to go into opposition; on 14 November 1933, the majority of Liberal MPs voted to do so.